rebeccazh3ng/Game-220-Project-2/README.md

 ## Assignment

-Add new sounds to your favorite video game cutscene.
+Add new sounds to your favorite video game cutscene or trailer.
 Using Pro Tools, add completely new sound effects, dialogue and music to a video game cutscene of your choice.

 ## Process